 The gutters on your home protect the structure by directing water away from the foundation of your home.
 It’s important for you as a homeowner to inspect your gutters and make sure that the spout is facing away from the foundation of your home.

-Stopped up gutters and downspouts are the number one problems that we see.
+Stopped-up gutters and downspouts are the number one problems that we see.
 Also, there are some cases in which the gutter may become detached from the fascia.
-You may also want to consider using extensions on your gutters in or to protect the foundation of your home.
+You may also want to consider using extensions on your gutters or to protect the foundation of your home.

 Shingles need to be inspected and fixed as soon as you suspect there might be a problem.
 Curling, discoloration, and insufficient ventilation can cause a large amount of damage in just a brief time if not fixed and handled correctly.

-Curling of shingles not only looks bad but allows water to seep in and damage other parts of your roofing system.
-Discolorations is a big warning sign of a leak in your roof.
+The curling of shingles not only looks bad but allows water to seep in and damage other parts of your roofing system.
+Discolorations are a big warning sign of a leak in your roof.

 In this article, we’re listing the most common problems that may arise, and how to handle them.
 Unless you are comfortable being on a roof and using the tools required, we strongly suggest you hire a roofing contractor to complete the job safely.

 What should I do if I run across one of these problems?

 The key to getting the most from your roofing system is regular inspections and maintenance.

 Most people are not comfortable or qualified to do this themselves, so calling in a pro is your best bet.